 Donald Wolbrink headed the Hawaii office of Harland Bartholomew & Associates from 1948 to 1964.
 During that time, the firm designed a comprehensive planning program that resulted in the 1961 passage of the nation's first statewide land-use regulatory system and comprehensive plan.
 Designated a National Planning Pioneer in 1994.

 Edith Elmer Wood

-Edith Elmer Wood (1871-1945) wrote the landmark Slums and Blighted Areas (1934), that documented for the first time the extent of the nation's housing problems.
+Edith Elmer Wood (1871–1945) wrote the landmark Slums and Blighted Areas (1934), documenting for the first time the extent of the nation's housing problems.
 Wood was a founder of the National Housing Conference.
 Designated a National Planning Pioneer in 1991.

 Henry Wright (1878–1936) was an architect and advocate of the garden city movement.
 He worked with Clarence Stein in the 1920s on Sunnyside Gardens in Queens, New York, and Radburn in Fairlawn, New Jersey.
 Sunnyside Gardens was one of the earliest developments in the country to embrace the "superblock" model in the United States.
 In the 1930s, he designed Chatham Village, an APA Great Neighborhood, in Pittsburgh.
 Designated a National Planning Pioneer in 1991.